triple choc chip cookies

 ⯆ JUMP TO RECIPE

-What a sadistic recipe this is!
-It comes from NY Times Cooking, which I unreservedly trust, but this is (excuse the lame pun) taking the biscuit (cookie).
-24 hours’ wait for the first cookie?
+Having established what chocolate chips you want in them, you can proceed to make the cookies.
+But this recipe, I must warn, is truly sadistic.
+It comes from NY Times Cooking, which I unreservedly trust, but this one is (excuse the lame pun) taking the biscuit (cookie).
+It instructs to wait for 24 hours before you can sample the first cookie!
 They are having a laugh.

 triple choc chip cookiesServings: makes a dozen cookiesTime: 35 minutes plus chilling